GenTSE: Enhancing Target Speaker Extraction via a Coarse-to-Fine Generative Language Model: Introduction

 We further address exposure bias, an overlooked yet critical issue in autoregressive (AR) LM-based SE and TSE that degrades speech fidelity and speaker consistency.
-Exposure bias arises from the mismatch between teacher-forcing during training and autoregressive inference, where the model must rely on its own past predictions.
+Exposure bias arises from the mismatch between teacher-forcing (TF) during training and autoregressive inference, where the model must rely on its own past predictions.
 Inspired by scheduled sampling in neural speech translation \cite{mihaylova2019scheduled, liu2021scheduled}, we optimize GenTSE with Frozen-LM Conditioning (FLC), which explicitly exposes the models to predicted tokens from earlier frozen checkpoints during training, thus narrowing the training-inference mismatch.

-Finally, we incorporate human-preference alignment through Direct Preference Optimization (DPO) \cite{rafailov2023direct} during training.
-Existing TSE approaches \cite{liu2023x, zeng2025usef} typically optimize signal-based objectives (e.g. SI-SDR or likelihood), which can produce low prediction error but do not reliably capture human-perceived naturalness, clarity, or speaker fidelity.
-Recent work \cite{itani2025neural} introduces a refinement network to incorporate human feedback, but still relies on low-level signal-based proxies and adds additional parameters at inference time.
-In contrast, DPO provides a simple and stable way to align model output with human preference without modifying the inference architecture.
-Inspired by recent application of DPO to speech enhancement \cite{li2025aligning}, we adapt DPO to TSE for the first time and show that it effectively guides the model's output toward higher perceived quality.
-On Libri2Mix \cite{cosentino2020librimix}, GenTSE show promising performance in speech quality, intelligibility, and speaker consistency.
+Finally, we apply preference alignment via Direct Preference Optimization (DPO) \cite{rafailov2023direct}.
+Existing TSE approaches \cite{liu2023x, zeng2025usef} typically optimize signal-based objectives (e.g. SI-SDR or likelihood), which reduce prediction error but do not reliably capture human-perceived naturalness, clarity, or speaker fidelity.
+Although \cite{itani2025neural} incorporates human feedback through a refinement network, it still depends on low-level signal proxies and introduces additional inference-time parameters.
+In contrast, DPO offers a simple and stable way to align model output with human preference without modifying the inference architecture.
+Inspired by its recent use in speech enhancement \cite{li2025aligning}, we adapt DPO to TSE for the first time and show that it effectively guides the model's output toward higher perceived quality.
+On Libri2Mix \cite{cosentino2020librimix}, GenTSE shows promising performance in speech quality, intelligibility, and speaker consistency.